Match/mismatch: Mismatch

-Things not susceptible to the match/mismatch hypothesis
+Exceptions

 Originally, the MMH was thought to apply only to specialist feeders, reliant on a single prey item, although it can also be driven by the nutritional quality of varying prey items.
-For example, most examples of a match or mismatch rely on predator fitness that is dependent on a single resource (Visser et al. 1998, Visser & Holleman 2001, Cushing 1990).
+For example, most examples of a match or mismatch rely on predator fitness that is dependent on a single resource.
 However, even more generalist species can suffer from phenological and/or nutritional mismatch if their main food source is highly seasonal or varies in quality throughout key periods of the annual cycle such as reproduction.
-For example, the European pied flycatcher provisions their offspring more flying insects during periods of low caterpillar abundance, but this negatively affects offspring condition (Samplonius et al. 2016).
+For example, the European pied flycatcher provisions their offspring more flying insects during periods of low caterpillar abundance, but this negatively affects offspring condition.
 In contrast, the generalist diet of the wood warbler Phylloscopus sibilatrix is also thought to be why no effect was observed in a mis-match between peak caterpillar biomass and breeding success.
-Also, the predators and the prey must be relying on different abiotic cues (Durant et al. 2007).
+Also, the predators and the prey must be relying on different abiotic cues.
 Typical instances also have the predator relying on an annually fixed abiotic cue, and the prey tends to use a cue that varies year to year (see above citations).